to main content

 Don’t Put Off Mammogram Screenings

-Breast cancer ranks as the most common type of cancer for women in the United States, according to the National Cancer Institute (NCI).
-The research agency estimates 287,850 women will be diagnosed with invasive breast cancer in 2022 along with 51,400 new cases of noninvasive (in situ) breast cancer.
-An estimated 43,250 women are expected to die from it.
+Breast cancer ranks as the most common type of cancer for women in the United States after skin cancer.
+According to the National Cancer Institute (NCI), in 2023, 297,790 women are estimated to be diagnosed with breast cancer and an estimated 43,170 women are expected to die from it.

-Unfortunately, women find all kinds of excuses to avoid getting an annual mammogram.
-Do these sound familiar?
+Unfortunately, women find all kinds of reasons to avoid a mammogram.
+Do any of the following sound familiar?

-1. I’m so busy with my work and family; it’s hard to find time.
+• I'm so busy with my work and family.
+It's hard to find time.

 Evolving Technology

 Through the years, technology has evolved in the mammography world as in other areas in medicine.
-3D mammography (digital breast tomosynthesis) is becoming more commonplace and a best practice in women’s health for breast cancer-detecting technology.
+3D mammography (digital breast tomosynthesis) is considered best practice breast cancer-detecting technology in women’s health.
 These 3D images enable breast tissue to be viewed in individual segments.

 This technology is especially relevant for women with dense breasts because it decreases the chance of getting false positives and heightens the ability to view smaller tumors.

-Women over the age of 40 are encouraged to schedule annual mammograms, even without symptoms.
+Women over the age of 40 are encouraged to schedule mammograms as recommended, even without symptoms.
 One in eight women will develop breast cancer in her lifetime, says the American Cancer Society.
 Early screening is the best method to catch tumors before they can even be felt.
+At many Kelsey-Seybold locations, mammograms can be scheduled for the same day as a well-woman exam.

 Women with a family history of breast cancer should speak with their doctor about the age to begin mammogram screenings.